What is ‘CTO as a service’?

-“CTO as a service” means getting valuable advice from a Chief Technology Officer (CTO) as you need it, without ongoing costs.
-We live in an era where everything is a service; “CTO as a service” is an extension of this idea.
+‘CTO as a service’ means getting valuable advice from a Chief Technology Officer (CTO) as you need it without having to bear ongoing costs.
+We live in an era where everything is available as a service; ‘CTO as a service’ is an extension of this idea.

 A CTO can deliver transformational benefits to a mid-market business by bringing expertise and traction to systems and digital projects.
 An effective CTO can streamline business processes, improve customer service, and increase value.
 They drive online projects, custom software and app development.

-However, good CTOs are rare and thus command high salaries and benefits.
+However, good CTOs are highly sought after and thus command high salaries and benefits.
 So having a CTO as part of the senior team is potentially unaffordable for many mid-market businesses.

-And even where budgets allow, it is a risky hiring decision and difficult to get right.
+And even where budgets allow, it is a risky hiring decision which is very difficult to get right.

 The solution is retaining a CTO as a service on a contract rather than full-time.

 Issues with ‘CTO as a service’

 Of course, a CTO is a senior leader, and not all the benefits of a senior leader can be delivered as a series of well-defined tasks, or questions and answers, or opinions delivered from a distance.